plokhotnyuk/jsoniter-scala/README.md

 - Codecs and runtime configurations implement `java.io.Serializable` for easier usage in distributive computing
 - Support of shading to another package for locking on a particular released version
 - Patch versions are backward and forward compatible, minor versions are backward compatible
-- Support of compilation to a native image by GraalVM
 - Integration with circe for faster parsing/serialization and decoding/encoding to/from circe AST
 - Releases for different Scala versions: 2.12, 2.13, and 3.2
+- Support of JVMs for Java 11+ versions
+- Support of compilation to a native image by GraalVM
 - Support of Scala.js 1.0+ for all supported Scala versions
 - Support of Scala Native 0.4+ for all supported Scala versions
 - Suppressing of all WartRemover warnings of generated codecs for Scala 2.12 and 2.13